-A single dose of ethanol (0.5 g/kg) had no effect on the pharmacokinetics of venlafaxine or 0-desmethylvenlafaxine (0DV) when venlafaxine was administered at 150 mg/dav in 15 healthy male subjects.
-Additionally ventalaxine was administered at 150 mg/day in 15 healthy male subjects.
-Additionally, administration of ventalaxine in a stable regimen did not exaggerate the psychomotor and psychometric effects induced by ethanol in these same subjects when they were not receiving venlafaxine.
-7.2 Cimetidine
+A single dose of ethanol (0.5 g/kg) had no effect on the pharmacokinetics of venlafaxine or O-desmethylvenlafaxine (0DV) when venlafaxine was administered at 150 mg/day in 15 healthy male subjects.
+Additionally, administration of venlafaxine in a stable regimen did not exaggerate the psychomotor and psychometric effects induced by ethanol in these same subjects when they were

-Concomitant administration of cimetidine and venlafaxine in a steady-state study for both drugs resulted in inhibition of first-pass metabolism of venlafaxine in 18 healthy subjects.
-The oral clearance of venlafaxine was reduced by about 43%, and the exposure (AUC) and maximum concentration (C{max}) of the drug were increased by about 60%.
+7.2 Cimetidine Concomitant administration of cimetidine and venlafaxine in a steady-state study for both drugs resulted in inhibition of first-pass metabolism of venlafaxine in 18 healthy subjects.
+The oral clearance of venlafaxine was reduced by about 43%, and the exposure (AUC) and maximum concentration (C{min}) of the drug were increased by about 60%.
 However, coadministration of cimetidine had no apparent effect on the pharmacokinetics of ODV, which is present in much greater quantity in the circulation than venlafaxine.

 The overall pharmacological activity of venlafaxine plus ODV is expected to increase only slightly, and no dosage adjustment should be necessary for most normal adults.
-However, for patients with pre-existing hypertension, and for elderly patients or patients with hepatic dysfunction, the interaction associated with the concomitant use of ventafaxine and cimetidine is not known and potentially could be more pronounced.
+However, for patients with pre-existing hypertension, and for elderly patients or patients with hepatic dysfunction, the interaction associated with the concomitant use of venlafaxine and cimetidine is not known and potentially could be more pronounced.
 Therefore, caution is advised with such patients.
+7.3 Diazepam

 Under steady-state conditions for venlafaxine administered at 150 mg/day, a single 10 mg dose of diazepam did not appear to affect the pharmacokinetics of either venlafaxine or ODV in 18 healthy male subjects.
-Venlafaxine also did not have any effect on the pharmacokinetics of diazepam or its active metabolite, desmethyldiazepam, or affect the psychomotor and psychometric effects induced by diazepam.
+Venlafaxine also did not have any effect on the pharmacokinetics of diazepam or its active metabolite, desmethyldiazepam, or affect the psychomotor and psychometric 7.4 Haloperidol

-7.4 Haloperidol Venlafaxine administered under steady-state conditions at 150 mg/day in 24 healthy subjects decreased total oral-dose clearance (Cl/F) of a single 2 mg dose of haloperidol by 42%, which resulted in a 70% increase in haloperidol AUC.
-In addition, the haloperidol increased 88% when coadministered with venlafaxine, but the haloperidol elimination half-life (t,a) was unchanged.
-The The steady-state pharmacokinetics of venlafaxine administered at 150 mg/day were not affected when a single 600 mg oral dose of lithium was administered to 12 healthy male subjects, ODV also was unaffected.
-Venlafaxine had no effect on the pharmacokinetics of lithium (see also CNS-Active Drugs, below) 7.6 Drugs Highly Bound to Plasma ProteinsVenlafaxine is not highly bound to plasma proteins; therefore, administration of venlafaxine extended-release tablets to a patient taking another drug that is highly protein bound should not cause increased free concentrations of the other drug.

-7.7 Drugs that Inhibit Cytochrome P450 Isoenzymes CYP2D6 Inhibitors: In vitro and in vivo studies indicate that venlafaxine is metabolized to its active metabolite, ODV, by CYP2D6 the isoenzyme that is responsible for the genetic polymorphism seen in the metabolism of many antidepressants.
-Therefore the potential exists for a drug interaction between drugs that inhibit CYP2D6-mediated metabolism of venlafaxine, reducing the metabolism of venlataxine to ODV, resulting in increased plasma concentrations of venlataxine and decreased concentrations of the active metabolist.
-CYP2D6 inhibitors such as quinidine would be expected to do this, but the effect would be similar to what is seen in patients who are genetically CYP2D6 poor metabolizers [see Clinical Pharmacology (12.3)].
-Therefore, no dosage adjustment is required when ventafaxine is coadministered with a CYP2D6 inhibitor.
-Ketoconazole: A pharmacokinetic study with ketoconazole 100 mg b.i.d. with a single dose of ventafaxine 50 mg in extensive metabolizers (EM; n=14) and 25 mg in poor metabolizers (PM;n=6) of CYP2D6 resulted in higher plasma concentrations of both venlafaxine and 0-desmethylvenlafaxine (ODV) in most subjects following administration of ketoconazole.
+Venlafaxine administered under steady-state conditions at 150 mg/day in 24 healthy subjects decreased total oral-dose clearance (CI/F) of a single 2 mg dose of haloperidol by 42%, which resulted in a 70% increase in haloperidol AUC.
+In addition, the haloperidol C{\max} increased 88% when coadministered with venlafaxine, but the haloperidol elimination half-life $(t{1/2})$ was unchanged.
+The mechanism explaining this finding is unknown taking another drug that is highly protein bound should not cause increased free concentrations of the other drug.
+7.7 Drugs that Inhibit Cytochrome P450 Isoenzymes CYP2D6 Inhibitors: In vitro and in vivo studies indicate that venlafaxine is metabolized to its active metabolite, ODV, by CYP2D6, the isoenzyme that is responsible for the genetic polymorphism seen in the metabolism of many antidepressants.
+Therefore the isoenzyme that is responsible to the general, polymorphism seen in the inetazonism of many anadepressants, meletide, the potential exists for a drug interaction between drugs that inhibit CYP206-mediated metabolism of venlafaxine, reducing the metabolism of venlafaxine to ODV, resulting in increased plasma concentrations of venlafaxine and decreased concentrations of the active metabolite CYP2D6 inhibitors such as quinidine would be expected to do this, but the effect would be similar to what is seen in patients who are genetically CYP2D6 poor metabolizers [see Clinical Pharmacology (12.3)].
+Therefore, no dosage adjustment is required when venlafaxine is coadministered with a CYP2D6 inhibitor.
+Ketoconazole: A pharmacokinetic study with ketoconazole 100 mg b.i.d. with a single dose of venlafaxine 50 mg in extensive metabolizers (EM; n=14) and 25 mg in poor metabolizers (PM;n=6) of CYP206 resulted in higher plasma concentrations of both venlafaxine and 0-desmethylvenlafaxine (0DV) in most subjects following administration of ketoconazole.
 Venlafaxine C{max} increased by 26% in EM subjects and 48% in PM subjects.
-C{max} values for ODV increased by 14% and 29% in EM and PM subjects, respectively. enlafaxine AUC increased by 21% in EM subjects and 70% in PM subjects (range in PM's -2% to 206%), and AUC values for ODV increased by 23% and 33% in EM and PM (range in PM's -38% to 105%) subjects, respectively.
-Combined AUC's of venlafaxine and ODV increased on average by approximately 23% in EM's and 53% in PM's, (range in PM's 4% to 134%).
-Concomitant use of CYP3A4 inhibitors and venlafaxine may increase levels of venlafaxine and ODV.
-Therefore, caution is advised if a patient's therapy includes a CYP3A4 inhibitor and venlafaxine concomitantly.
+C values for ODV increased by 14% and 29% in EM and PM subjects respectively.